 The link below is to an amazing early 20th century film clip of a mouth-blown "shop" blowing bottles.
 The overall process of blowing is described on other website pages, though of particular note here is that the gaffers in this shop are using the burst-off method to detach the blowpipe.
 Note that the gaffer quickly inflates the bottle and a large blow-over and efficiently bursts off the blowpipe by pulling it skillfully away from the mold while twisting and/or snapping it abruptly.
 One can almost hear the "pop" as described by Trowbridge (1870) above!
-This film clip indicates that shearing or cracking off wasn't always used or necessary and that the burst-off method was probably quite common.
+This film clip indicates that manually shearing or cracking off wasn't always used or necessary.
+In fact, the burst-off method was probably quite common, very fast and possibly the primary way bottles were detached from the blowpipe.
 Although this film clip may have been done to show the quickness that blowers could achieve mouth-blowing bottles, it is likely that the bottle produced would normally have been finished further by hand and the blow over and burst-off "finish" not left as is.
 Film clip is compliments of the Owens-Illinois Glass Company (thanks to Phil Perry).

 Early 20th century mouth-blown bottle making film clip.